Procedures

 Consultation & assessment

-During the surgery
+During hip replacement surgery

 The arthritic hip joint is carefully removed with specialized orthopaedic equipment through the acetabulum (cup side) and replaced with a titanium cup.
 The femur stem is inserted into the femur bone before the hip is reduced into position.
-This surgery is performed with the use of X-rays to ensure correct size and optimal positioning of all implants.
+This surgery is performed with the use of X-rays to ensure the correct size and optimal positioning of all implants.

 The orthopaedic surgeon will stress the hip in various directions during surgery to ensure it is stable and does not dislocate.
 After all actual implants have been positioned, the hip is washed and cleaned to help prevent any infection.
 The soft tissue is then closed in multiple layers before dressings are applied.